WyzeGye/SquidGame/README.md

 The parts list is hovering around 650 dollars right now, but you already have most of these modules, which significantly lowers that price of entry.

-# Currently implemented.
+# Currently implemented

-Single cylinder.
+Single cylinder

-Fully self-tuning fuel map, with 3 stages of increasing resolution.
+Fully self-tuning fuel map, with 3 stages of increasing resolution

-Cold Start optimization.
+Cold Start optimization

 Fuel Efficiency / High performance toggle

 HUD

-Dyno Mode.
+Dyno Mode

+Drag and Drop fuel maps in json format

 # In Progress

-Auto-detection of additional cylinders.
+Auto-detection of additional cylinders

-Handling loss of cylinder / Limp mode.
+Handling loss of cylinder / Limp mode

 Individual maps for respective cylinders